4Boston volunteers serve at several distinct social and human services organizations and agencies throughout Greater Boston.

 The West End House Boys and Girls Club offers life shaping opportunities to immigrant and urban children and teens.
-The Clubs mission is to inspire and enable youth from all backgrounds realize their full potential as productive, caring, and responsible citizens.
-The Club is in need of independent, energetic, self-motivated volunteers to serve as homework tutors, support staff with structured activities, play games small group games, and serve as positive role models to all Club members.
+The Club works to inspire and enable youth from all backgrounds realize their full potential as productive, caring, and responsible citizens.
+The Club needs independent, energetic, self-motivated volunteers to serve as homework tutors, support staff, activity leaders, and positive role models to all Club members.

-A daytime shelter that seeks to nurture homeless women with both food and friendship.
-Volunteers will be involved with all aspects of the Lunch Place’s direct service, including assistance in breakfast and lunch preparation, service and clean-up; assistance in laundry and shower room, clothing room, and advocacy room.
+Women’s Lunch Place (WLP) is a daytime shelter that seeks to nurture homeless women with both food and friendship.
+4Boston volunteers are involved with all aspects of the Lunch Place’s direct service, including assistance in breakfast and lunch preparation, service, and clean-up; and assistance in laundry, shower, clothing, and advocacy rooms.